alchemyplatform/aa-sdk/site/packages/aa-core/signers/utils/verifyEIP6492Signature.md

 ### `Promise<boolean>`

-Returns whether or not the signature is valid for the given signer and message hash
+Returns whether or not the signature is valid for the given Signer and message hash

 ## Parameters